filecoin-project/filecoin-docs/docs/mine/lotus/message-pool.md

 ## Checking for pending messages in the local pool

-If messages are not deemed attractive enough by miners to be included in new blocks, they may become stuck in the local message pool.
+If messages are not deemed attractive enough by miners to be included in new blocks, they may become stuck in the message pool.
 This is usually a consequence of the _GasFeeCap_ being too low, for example, when the Network's _BaseFee_ is high.
 It can also be a consequence of the _GasPremium_ being too low if the network is congested.

 You can check for messages currently in the local pool with: